anthonyjfio/flow/readme.md

 # Flow

-This is a boilerplate setup that I use to make static websites for myself and others.
+This is an experiment in making a boilerplate setup that can be used to make static websites.

 Flow requires `node`, `npm` and `bash`